ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links: Manual Recall Estimation Details

 \section{Manual Recall Estimation Details}

 To estimate recall, we sampled document pairs from \texttt{REVIEWS-HE} and \texttt{NEWS-HE}.
 For each domain, we selected random source sentences and exhaustively searched the target document for related sentences according to the domain-specific link definition.
 This was repeated until we labeled approximately 10\% of the total links: 102 in reviews and 80 in news.
-These links were used to compute precision, recall, and F1 for the top-performing \texttt{R+LLM}, retriever-only (\texttt{Dragon+}), and a random baseline.
+These links were used to compute precision, recall, and F1 for the top-performing \texttt{R+LLM}, retriever-only (\texttt{Dragon+}), the ``Both'' intersection strategy, and a random baseline.
 The manual annotation was done by one of the authors of this paper.

-The annotation of the 102 links in reviews took approx. 11 hours.
+The annotation of the 102 links in reviews took approx.\ 11 hours.
 The majority of the time was spent understanding the paper and the review, and ensuring that all possible target sentences were assessed.
-The 80 links in news took less time at approx. 5 hours due to the shorter documents, and the majority of the time was spent carefully reading the content of each sentence to judge whether it's related or not.
+The 80 links in news took less time at approx.\ 5 hours due to the shorter documents, and the majority of the time was spent carefully reading the content of each sentence to judge whether it was related.
 This annotation further highlighted the sizable effort needed for full manual annotation of cross-document links, and the need for automatic methods to speed up and scale up the process.